vmware-archive/kubeless/docs/http-triggers.md

 ### Add the basic-auth plugin

-The next step is creating the Kong plugin related to basic authentication.
+The next step is creating the Custom Resource related to the Kong basic authentication plugin.
 You can see the possible configuration options available in the [plugin documentation](https://getkong.org/plugins/basic-authentication).

 ```console
 $ echo "